-If your business works regularly with customers or clients, then at one point or another you’ve probably had someone tell you that you should be using a CRM.
+If your business works regularly with customers or clients, then at one point or another you’ve probably had someone tell you that you should be using a CRM to help manage your sales process.
 But what exactly is a CRM, and what are the arguments for and against implementing one for your business?

 What’s a CRM?

 “CRM” stands for “Customer Relationship Management” or “Customer Relationship Manager.”
 CRM systems are computer programs that are designed to compile information about customers from a variety of sources so that all of the information relevant to your business is centralized in a single place where employees can access it to aid in sales and customer retention.
 The information that a CRM gathers can include (but certainly isn’t limited to):

 - Telephone numbers, email addresses, and physical addresses

 - Lead status or scoring

 Depending on the CRM you choose, some of this information may be auto-populated through built in integrations with third-party data sources, or you may need to enter in manually.
 Also depending on your choice of CRM, you may be able to catalog things like phone calls, emails sent and received, and other information relevant to your business.